Zanaeira/SalahTimesTDD/README.md

 ## Programmatic UIKit

 The entire user interface has been coded using programmatic UIKit.
-Storyboards have not been used at all.
+Storyboards have not been used at all other than for the launch screen.
+In order to simulate fast loading, the launch screen is embedded in a UINavigationController with UIBarButtonItems and a UIImageView to mimic the first screen.

+### AutoLayout

+AutoLayout has been used throughout this App, programmatically.
+In the launch screen, AutoLayout has been used in the Storyboard.

 ## Modern Collection Views